farhad-ghassemi/CustomerChurnSQLwithR/README.md

 INTRODUCTION
 ------------

 This template demonstrates how to build and deploy a customer churn model using a [Microsoft SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx).

- * For a full description of the template in Cortana Analytics Suite, visit the [project page](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1).
+For a full description of the template in Cortana Analytics Suite, visit the [project page](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1).

- * To check the source code, modify or track changes, please visit this [link](https://github.com/Azure/Azure-MachineLearning-DataScience-Private/tree/master/Misc/SQL_RRE_Templates/Churn).

 REQUIREMENTS